See what’s new here.

 The most common preferences are located at the top of the Options page.
 You can change the unit of measurement used for speed and distance (kilometers or miles), the date format, the time zone and the language.

-The currently supported languages are English, French, German, Japanese, Polish, and Spanish.
+The currently supported languages are English, French, German, Japanese, Italian, Dutch, Polish, Spanish and Brazilian Portuguese.

 Note: We are always in the process of adding new languages to our product and we welcome your suggestion as to which language to add next.